-Authorized absences should be reported to me prior to the missed class, preferable by voice mail.
+Authorized absences should be reported to me prior to the missed class or laboratory, preferably by email.
 Make-up examinations for authorized periods of absence will be scheduled during a mutually agreed upon time.

-NOTE: Examinations and competencies missed as a result of an unauthorized absence will receive a grade of ZERO.
+NOTE: Examinations, quizzes and competencies missed as a result of an unauthorized absence will receive a grade of ZERO.